velang-org/ve/examples/arrays/README.md

-# Arrays in the Verve Language
+# Arrays in the Velang Language

-This directory contains examples demonstrating the use of arrays in the Verve language.
+This directory contains examples demonstrating the use of arrays in the Velang language.

 ## Examples Structure